 Placenta and Cord Keepsakes: Ways to honor and commemorate your baby’s birth.

 Depending on the gestational age and what is released from the hospital you can commemorate the birth of your little one by creating placenta and/or umbilical cord keepsakes.
-After the birth, if possible, keep the placenta and/or cord cool to slow the process of decomposition until it can be placed into your refrigerator at home for storage until you can create the keepsakes.
-If possible create keepsakes within the first week after the birth.
+After the birth, if possible, keep the placenta and/or cord cool to slow the process of decomposition until it can be placed into your refrigerator for storage until you can create the keepsakes.
+If possible create keepsakes within the first week.
 If keepsakes will be created at a later time, you can freeze the placenta and/or cord until then.
 Freezing will alter the final look of the keepsakes.

 Wrap in your choice of bio-degradable material such as cheese cloth or natural wooden box.
 You can add dried/fresh flowers or herbs.
 Dig hole at least 1ft deep to prevent an animal from smelling and digging up the burial.
 Many choose a tree to plant with the placenta to honor their child.
 There are trees that have different meanings or coordinate with birth months.
 Special poems or notes can be read and/or include in the burial.